luc-lisi/mobile-rust-library-example/README.md

 # Mobile Rust Template

 This is meant to be a template project which implements a shared Rust client between IOS and Android mobile apps.
-This template project uses Rust to make a request for a picture URL from [picsum](https://picsum.photos/)
+This template project uses Rust to make a request for a picture of a dog.

 ## Overview